Offboarding

 What Happens During Offboarding?

-During offboarding, several critical activities take place:
+During employee offboarding, several critical activities take place:

 1. Exit Interviews: Employees may participate in exit interviews to provide feedback about their time with the company.